 Accreditations & Awards

-Danville Child Development Center is continually striving to provide the best in child care and education.
-To do this, we have achieved and maintained the following accreditations.
+Danville Child Development Center continually strives to provide the best in child care and education.
+To do this, we have achieved and maintained the following accreditation and awards.

 Keystone Stars Program Participant (2002-Present)